 1. Types and basic characteristics of joint venture (JV) in China

 A sino-foreign joint venture designate a company having mixed capital between one or more foreign and Chinese investors.
 They are one of the two form of foreign invested companies that can be established in China.
-The other form are LLC, formerly called Wholly Owned Foreign Enterprises (WFOE).
-They are Limited Liability Companies that allow 100% investment and management control from a foreign investor, with no need or a Chinese investor.

-The Chinese administration distinguishes actually two distinct categories of JV :
+The Chinese administration distinguishes actually two distinct categories of JV:

 -